KaddeOucif/weblogic/wlscnonjrfprereq.md

 We can use Openssl tool to generate a Self Signed certificate:

-> openssl req -x509 -newkey rsa:4096 -keyout weblogiccloud_key.pem -out weblogiccloud_cert.pem -days 365
+> openssl req -x509 -newkey rsa:4096 -keyout weblogic_cert_key.pem -out weblogic_cert.pem -days 365

 The openssl dialog will request setting up a PEM pass phrase and several fields for certificate information.
+You may setup **weblogic** as the value for *Common Name (e.g. server FQDN or YOUR name)* field.

-You can choose any PEM pass phrase, the one used by the Hands on Lab is referred from the **weblogiccloud_key_passphrase.txt** text file.
+You can choose any PEM pass phrase, the one used by the Hands on Lab is referred from the **weblogic_cert_key_passphrase.txt** text file.

 Then, we need to decrypt the private key:

-> openssl rsa -in weblogiccloud_key.pem -out weblogiccloud_dec_key.pem
+> openssl rsa -in weblogic_cert_key.pem -out weblogic_cert_key_dec.pem

-Note that above examples use the same names for the certificate and private key as in the Hands on Lab: **weblogiccloud_cert.pem** and **weblogiccloud_dec_key.pem**.
+Note: that above examples generate the same file names for the certificate and private key as in the Hands on Lab: **weblogic_cert.pem** and **weblogic_cert_key_dec.pem**.